shkolnick-kun/bugurtos/doc/GettingStartedEN.md

 status_t status;

 sem_init( &some_sem, COUNT_INIT ); /*This initiates semaphore, for usage in processes main,
-                                   one must use sem_init_isr in critical sections etc.*/ status = sem_try_lock( &some_sem );/*This function tries to lock semaphore, caller is not blocked.*/ status = sem_lock( &some_sem );    /*This function locks semaphore, caller is blocked until semaphore is free.*/
+                                   one must use sem_init_cs in critical sections etc.*/ status = sem_try_lock( &some_sem );/*This function tries to lock semaphore, caller is not blocked.*/ status = sem_lock( &some_sem );    /*This function locks semaphore, caller is blocked until semaphore is free.*/